-As an employer, you never want to have to write a dismissal letter.
+As an employer, you’ll never want to have to write a dismissal letter.
 Dismissing someone is a thankless part of the remit for anyone managing staff, but it’s important to get it right.
-Failing to follow a fair process or stumbling on your documentation could easily mean your business faces litigation.
-Luckily, Employer Advice has...
+Failing to follow a fair process or stumbling on your documentation could easily mean your business faces a potentially damaging litigation.
+Luckily,...

 Read Time: 9 Minutes

-As an employer, you never want to have to write a dismissal letter.
+As an employer, you’ll never want to have to write a dismissal letter.
 Dismissing someone is a thankless part of the remit for anyone managing staff, but it’s important to get it right.

 Dismissing an employee is simply ending that employee’s contract of employment with your organisation.